Competitions, Awards & Prizes

 Welcome to the new cohort of Mansion House Scholarship students

-The following Mansion House Scholars will be studying in the United Kingdom in 2022/23:
+The following Mansion House Scholars are studying in the United Kingdom in 2023/24: